Steven-Maurice/esilv_api_project/AI_news_update/README.md

 Here's some screenshots and explannation for each API endpoints:

-### /get_data (Contribution Collective)
+### /get_data (Collective Contribution )
 This endpoint returns a list of articles from the Arxiv site.
 The articles are retrieved using web scraping with BeautifulSoup.

-To get a list of articles, send a GET request to http://localhost:5000/get_data.
+To get a list of articles, send a GET request to http://127.0.0.1:5000/get_data.
 This will return a JSON object containing information about the latest articles in the AI category.

  Request: